 It has a 12-hour capacity which equals 3-4 tampons.
 Yes, that means you don’t have to worry about it the whole day.
 (Of course, it depends on your flow but still, it’s awesome).
 You can also wear it at night, you’ll be safe and sound.
 Aaaand, It can last up to 10 years.
 Whaaat?
 So, just imagine how much waste you can reduce and the money you can save from one menstrual cup in 10 years’ time.
 It’s completely safe and easy to clean.

 How to use: I want be getting to deep into explaining how to insert the cup but I will tell you it is going to be interesting.
 Furthermore, depending on your flow you should empty the cup every 6-12 hours, rinse it and insert back.
 To sanitize it before your next period, you can place it in a pot of boiling water and boil it as instructed by the manufacturer.
 (Quiet similar to cooking a bowl of pasta :P).

 So, how is your experience with the menstrual cup and what do you think about it?

 There are also cotton sanitary pads, biodegradable and recyclable tampons and period pants that you can get, so no pressure with a menstrual cup if you don’t feel comfortable with it.

-Recycled toilet paper
+Sustainable toilet paper

 Isn’t this the most cheerful toilet paper you’ve ever seen? 🙂 It makes me, and anyone who enters my bathroom smile.
-I order it online and a pack of 48 rolls lasted for half a year.
+I order it online and a pack of 48 rolls last me for half a year.
 You can also subscribe and not worry about ordering it every time you run out.

 I still buy certain products from my local zero waste shop.
 There are plenty of shops that you can purchase Eco-friendly and sustainable products from so do your research and start slowly.